loh-0/Algothon25-wiki/docs/8faq.md

 ---
-For any other general inquiries, please email sponsorships.unswfintechsoc@gmail.com, or message our [Facebook page](https://www.facebook.com/unswfintechsoc).
+For any other general inquiries, please email *events@unswfintech.com* with '[2022 Algothon - General Query]' preceding your subject line, or message our Facebook page., or message our [Facebook page](https://www.facebook.com/unswfintechsoc).